Ecofred/RepData_PeerAssessment1/PA1_template.md

 ```

 With NA imputed, the median is 10766.1886792453 and the mean is 10766.1886792453 steps per day.
-Compared with the NA remove statistics, the median is changed by 371.1886792 and the mean by 1411.959171.
+Compared with the 'NA removed'-statistics, the median is changed by 371.1886792 and the mean by 1411.959171.

-It clearly have an impact, mostly on the mean.
+One of the impact is to make the mean and median more similar.

 ```r